From Brady and Rodgers to Watson and Mahomes, NFL is entering a golden age of QB play

 Later in the day, Patrick Mahomes would sling sidearm darts, launch effortless deep balls and erupt into the NFL’s newest sensation in the Kansas City Chiefs’ win over the Los Angeles Chargers and quarterback Philip Rivers, 14 years his senior.
 At night, Aaron Rodgers performed feats of magic for the Green Bay Packers and stole a victory from the Chicago Bears’ Mitchell Trubisky, who was 10 on the day Rodgers was drafted.

 Across the NFL, Week 1 showed the state of quarterbacking in the league.
-The 2018 season will give the NFL a unique constellation of signal callers — a mixture of familiar faces, future Hall of Famers and exciting young passers.
+The 2018 season will give the NFL an uncommon constellation of signal callers — a mixture of familiar faces, future Hall of Famers and exciting young passers.
 It will give the league, in other words, exactly what it has been hoping for — and trying to engineer — for the past two decades: a golden age, of sorts, of quarterback play.

 For 20 years, the NFL has passed rules changes designed to make playing quarterback safer and easier.
 It has banned late hits, high hits and low hits on quarterbacks, along with several types of hits on receivers.
 The effects of those changes, now that an era of quarterbacks has played an entire career under them, have become evident.